-In recent years, Aziza’s interest in breathing mechanics has led her to incorporate capnometry into her sessions, which has advanced her ability to assist with digestive, circulatory/lymphatic issues and to improve sleep cycles.
+In recent years, Zubeidi’s interest in breathing mechanics has led her to incorporate capnometry into her sessions, which has advanced her ability to assist with digestive, circulatory/lymphatic issues and to improve sleep cycles.
 Patients of all ages can benefit from osteopathic treatment, from infants to expectant mothers and the elderly.

-- Joint pain
+- Joint Pain Treatment

-- Prolapsed Intervertebral (‘slipped’) Discs
+- Prolapsed Intervertebral (‘slipped’) Discs Treatment

 Each patient’s problem is unique.
 The treatment, therefore, varies from person to person, and an osteopath’s goal is to determine the root cause of the symptoms.
-This is then addressed using structural, functional, visceral, and cranio-sacral techniques, and supported by patient education and simple exercises.
+This is then addressed using structural, functional, visceral, and craniosacral techniques, and supported by patient education and simple exercises.

 Osteopathy is considered a complementary therapy as it works alongside conventional medicine to promote well-being and – particularly in the case of athletes – improve performance.
-Patients may be referred for scans or tests when necessary, or for further management by other specialists such as dentists, orthopaedic physicians, physiotherapists if needed.
+Patients may be referred for scans or tests when necessary, or for further management by other specialists such as dentists, orthopedic physicians, physiotherapists if needed.